 They’re commonly eaten in salads, wraps, smoothies, sandwiches and as a garnish for their mild nutty, sweet flavour and crisp texture.

-In this guide, we’ve explored how to grow sunflower microgreens without soil.
 I'd love to know how you get on if you decide to give them a try.
 Feel free to comment below to let me know how it went. 🙂 Thank you!

 Related